 - " Alternative Transportation Funding Projects involving electric vehicle infrastructure (charging stations) or other solutions such as bike-share or ride-share services often qualify for different funding programs.
 Given the rural character in part of the County, these types of projects would need to be located in places with the highest probability of success. - " Public-Private Partnerships This can be an important tool for funding large infrastructure projects with private companies when the opportunity for an industrial, commercial, or residential projects arise with benefits to the County.
 The costs, financing, and effort of project delivery can be shared when working with private companies.
+This should also include an option for Special Tax District designations for new developments.

 The transportation analysis for these Area Plans aimed to identify impactful projects that might otherwise be overlooked in the TIP process but are critical to Hamilton County residents.
 Potential projects addressing roadway safety and traffic congestion were identified across all five Areas and prioritized based on their impact and cost.
-This list serves as a valuable tool for County transportation planners and engineers, helping to advocate for major projects within the MPO-TIP planning process while also providing a strategic roadmap for efficient local investments that can deliver meaningful results in the near term.
+This list serves as a valuable tool for County transportation planners and engineers, helping to advocate for major projects within the MPO-TIP planning process while also providing a strategic roadmap for efficient local investments by the County that can deliver meaningful results in the near term.